 Benoit then threw down his pen, declaring, “This meeting is adjourned,” and stormed out, followed by three of the panel’s four Conservative members.

 (Official Languages Commissioner) Fraser's report comes on the same day a political spat forced the House of Commons official languages committee to shut down.
-And you know what?
-Dion is right.
-All of these guys may be politicians but, for once, we can tell the liars and hypocrites from those interested in things like responsible government, transparency, and accountability.

 After opposition members teamed up to vote out Conservative chairman Guy Lauzon Tuesday, the government said he will not be replaced, and committees cannot sit without a chairman.

 Government whip Jay Hill said the rules say the chair has to be a government member and he's not going to allow the opposition to dictate who that will be.
 [Ed.
 Actually, Lauzon had been stonewalling the committee by cancelling scheduled meetings during which the government's policies would be put under the microscope.]

 During question period Tuesday, opposition leaders slammed Harper for what they said was an attempt to muzzle MPs from questioning the government's policies on official languages.

 Liberal Leader Stéphane Dion called on the prime minister to name a new chair immediately.